Thebesthacke/EDEN/README.md

 # EDEN
 Text Based adventure I made inputs are case sensitive please enjoy
-Game is loacted in the file labled EdenGAME.cpp
+Game is in the file labled EdenGAME.cpp